Therapy with Garen

 I'm naturally empathetic and attuned to those around me.
 I value my own curiosity, and I help foster the same curiosity in others to facilitate their self-awareness & self-acceptance.

 I graduated from the California Institute of Integral Studies with a Masters in Counseling Psychology.
-My research focuses on intergenerational resilience and the importance of ancestral grief work.
+My research focuses on intergenerational resilience, ancestral grief work & the impact of settler-colonial violence/Zionism on our bodies.

 ‘Garen’ Pronunciation